 “What’s that?” asked the dwarf, pointing at the screen, his hand shaking.
 “That black line… Please no. But the twin suns, no…”

 She stared at him blankly.

 Torma stepped in front of him.
 “No. That’s for her.”
 She turned to Elmath.
-“Get home and learn the truth of what has happened to your father and here.
+“You need to get home and learn the truth of what has happened to your father and here.
 Bring vengeance upon those responsible.”
-She grabbed Elmath’s arm.
-“Elmath!
-Do you hear me?
-Get home.
-We’ll hold them off as long as we can.”

-The Ork Captain grabbed Elmath by the shoulder.
-“I shall see you off, and I pray that the Luck of the Damned doesn’t follow you home.”
+“I’ll make sure she’s off,” said the Ork Captain.
+“And I pray that the Luck of the Damned doesn’t follow her home.”